Arobl034/CodeQuiz.github.io/README.md

 ### Purpose

-Challenge is to build a code quiz with multiple-choice questions while strengthen different skills.
+Challenge is to build a code quiz with multiple-choice questions while strengthening different skills such as event listeners, timers, storing in localStorage, and custom functions.

 ### Technologies used